katydid/katydid-haskell/Readme.md

 # Haslapse

-A rewrite of the relapse derivative algorithm in haskell.
+A haskell implementation of Relapse: Validation Language for JSON, XML and other trees.